RMGit-it/VendorAndOrderTracker.Solution/README.md

     <code>dotnet run</code>

-    The program should launch using your default web browser at URL: localhost:5000
+    The program should launch using your default web browser at URL: localhost:5000.
+If the program does not launch automatically, you can type "localhost:5000" into your browsers URL bar manually.
 ## **Usage / Examples**

 ## **Planned Features**
-No new features are planned at this time.
+* css styling and improved ui layout
 ## **Known Bugs**
 There are no known bugs
 ## **Technology Used**
 * C#
 * .NET Core
+* HTML
 ## **Authors and Contributors**
 Authored by: Randel Moore
 ## **Contact**